 Whether you are going through a divorce, or are an unmarried parent seeking to establish your parental rights, our unique approach to family law is ideally suited to helping you protect the emotional and financial stability of your entire family.

-To speak with one of our attorneys today in a comprehensive and confidential case assessment regarding any kind of child custody, parenting time, child support, or other family law issue you may be facing, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with one of our attorneys today in a strategic planning session regarding any kind of child custody, parenting time, child support, or other family law issue you may be facing, please contact us online, or through our Morristown, NJ office at (973) 710-4366.